 Although floating shade balls may effectively deter birds, it is unknown whether they would deter bats.
 The current use of the project site by bats and the current mortality rates of bats from the wind turbines is unknown.
 FFP does not propose to monitor bat use of the reservoirs or deploy additional deterrents if bat use increases.
 Bats appear to be attracted to wind turbines for a variety of hypothesized reasons, including auditory, heat, and insect abundance.
 However, the reasons for such attraction are not known.
-A study of insect abundance and bat activity at three wind turbines in South Sweden, showed a weak but significant positive relation between bat activity and insect abundance; so, the hypothesis that bats are attracted to wind turbines because of feeding could not be rejected, suggesting there might be factors other than insect abundance explaining the frequency of bat visits at the turbine nacelle (de Jong et al. 2021).
+A study of insect abundance and bat activity at three wind turbines in South Sweden showed a weak but significant positive relation between bat activity and insect abundance; so, the hypothesis that bats are attracted to wind turbines because of feeding could not be rejected, suggesting there might be factors other than insect abundance explaining the frequency of bat visits at the turbine nacelle (De Jong et al., 2021).
+One of the current mortality rates of the cu

-Year-round acoustic monitoring of bat use prior to constructing the reservoir and after installing the shade balls as recommended by Washington DFW would allow FFP to determine if bats are attracted to the reservoirs by nighttime insect activity, water, or other factors, and whether the proposed use of floating shade balls is effective in deterring bat foraging above the reservoirs.
+Year-round acoustic monitoring of bat use prior to constructing the reservoir and after installing the shade balls as recommended by Washington DFW would allow FFP to determine whether bats are attracted to the reservoirs by nighttime insect activity, water, or other factors, and whether the proposed use of floating shade balls is effective in deterring bat foraging above the reservoirs.
 If monitoring shows that bats are attracted to the reservoirs, then implementation of bat deterrent measures (e.g., acoustic deterrents such as those used at wind farms) may be needed.
-However, some measure of bat fatality rates before and after project construction would be needed to determine if the rate of mortality increases and is significant enough to require further mitigation measures.
+However, some measure of bat fatality rates before and after project construction would be needed to determine whether the rate of mortality increases and is significant enough to require additional mitigation measures.
 Conducting bat mortality searches such as those done by Smallwood and Karas (2009) would aid in that determination.
-Again, access to lands outside the project boundary would be needed to conduct the searches, and such access would require permission from the landowner.
+Again, access to lands outside the project boundary would be needed to conduct the searches, and such access would require permission from current landowner(s).